ironhack-labs/lab-javascript-vikings/readme.md

 ![](https://i.imgur.com/5QYneg7.jpg)

-In future weeks of the course we will explain all this concepts deeply.
-By the moment, we will give you a few introduction to help you understand how we will use each one:
+In future weeks of the course we will explain all these concepts more deeply.
+For the moment, we will give you a short introduction to help you understand how we will use each one:

 - [`npm`](https://www.npmjs.com/).
 It's the Node package manager.
 It will help us to install all the packages and its dependencies that we need to run our project.
 - [`Node`](https://nodejs.org/es/).
 It's used to run JavaScript in the back end.